Henri Lebesgue Center offers post-doc positions for researchers in mathematics.

 The courses of the second year of Master (M2) may be taught in English.

-The application for the lebesgue Master Scholarship is open from January 12th to March 31, 2015.
+The application for the lebesgue Master Scholarship is open until March 15th, 2017.

 Applicants can obtain more information about the masters programmes on the page: Information.

 Applicants must complete the online form and attach the documents:

 Applicants must submit the application only when it is complete.
 Only electronic submission using the online form will be considered.

 The selection will be carried out by the Lebesgue Scientific Committee and the heads of the Masters programmes.
 It will be based on the academic quality of the applicant.

 L'objectif de cette journée est de réunir des membres de l'INRA et du Centre Henri Lebesgue intéressés par collaborer et de mettre en relation les compétences mathématiques développées au CHL avec des applications potentielles émergeant des différentes thématiques de recherche développées à l'INRA.
 Cette journée sera organisée autour d'exposés ayant pour but de présenter les travaux menés en collaboration ou des sujets d'étude qui pourraient conduire à des collaborations.
 Ils seront suivis d'un temps de discussion afin de favoriser les échanges scientifiques autour du thème abordé.

 Organisation de la Journée